 First, it should be noted that these modifications are minor and therefore do not qualify as a new edition or require a change in ISBNs.
 However, readers can determine the difference in versions by viewing the copyright information.
 Original copies contain a line stating “First Edition,” while revised copies now display “First Edition (with a minor 2021 revision).”

 You will begin seeing these changes in all digital editions as of today.
-Changes to physical editions will appear sometime in Fall 2021, depending on a store’s stock.
+Changes to physical editions will appear sometime in spring/summer 2022, depending on a store’s stock.
 Teachers do not need to worry about students using both versions together in a classroom as the changes are minor, and the content is still easy to follow for class readings.

 So what are these changes?